SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

   REQ-SCOPED-METADATA:
   : Means to characterize the scope of a shared metadata for the sake of better interoperability should be supported.

+## Multiple Bottlenecks

+Whereas models often show a single bottleneck, there are frequently two (or more) bottlenecks: the ISP network and within the subscriber network (e.g., Wi-Fi link).
+As such, all bottlenecks near the subscriber should be able to benefit from network/host collaboration.

+Requirement: REQ-MULTIPLE-BOTTLENECKS should be supported.

 ## Application Interference {#app-interference}

 Applications that have access to a resource-quota information may adopt an aggressive behavior (compared to those that don't have access) if they assumed that a resource-quota like metadata is for the application, not for the host that runs the applications.